This is part 3 of a 3 part series designed to give you ideas for running a Harry Potter/Hogwarts camp.

 - Sorcerer’s Stone – Once all the obstacles have been conquered the entire house goes out to search for the Sorcerer’s Stone.
 The Stone is a large, red, diamond-shaped paperweight that I got from a crafts store.
 I place the Stone near a mirror since in the book the Stone came from Harry ‘s pocket as he looked in the Mirror of Erised.

-The house that finds the Stone winds house points.
+The house that finds the Stone wins house points.

 Muggle Magic Tricks